 It is this time of the year that big crowds across the world are traveling for their well-deserved summer holidays.
 Many visit exotic beaches, mighty mountain ranges, quiet forests, stunning waterfalls, or vibrant cities.
 In this blog, I would like to tour the history of the very famous and well-known Sagrada Família in Barcelona, Spain – an ancient basilica that never finishes being built.
-I see many similarities between the history of this artistic building and IT modernization.
+I see many similarities between the history of this artistic building and Enterprise Software modernization.

-IT modernization is all about:
+Enterprise Software modernization is all about: